Mcgreevy et al v. Digital Currency Group, Inc. et al | Law.c...

-Thomas D. Goldberg and Jennifer M. Palmer of Day Pitney have stepped in to defend Digital Currency Group (DCG), a crypto-focused investment company that owns Genesis Trading and CoinDesk, and CEO Barry Silbert in a pending securities class action concerning DCG-owned Genesis Global Capital.
+Weil, Gotshal & Manges partners Jonathan D. Polkes and Caroline Zalka have entered appearances for Digital Currency Group (DCG), a crypto-focused investment company that owns Genesis Trading and CoinDesk, and CEO Barry Silbert in a pending securities class action concerning DCG-owned Genesis Global Capital.
 The suit, filed Jan.
 23 in Connecticut District Court by Silver Golub & Teitell, accuses the defendants of misleading investors regarding the insolvency of Genesis.
 The case, assigned to U.S. District Judge Stefan R. Underhill, is 3:23-cv-00082, Mcgreevy et al v.
 Digital Currency Group, Inc. et al.

 Cryptocurrency